Xola-lab/PRODIGY-DS-01/Task-01/README.md

 **Data Source**: Projection data for South Africa’s age and gender distribution from statssa.gov.za

-**Tools Used**: Tableau for data visualisation and dashboard creation.
+**Tools Used**: Excel for Data Preparation and Cleaning and Tableau for Data Visualisation and Dashboard Creation.

 ## Methodology